samherreid/samherreid.github.io/content/authors/admin/_index.md

 - I am co-founder of Open Climate Research Collective (OCRC) a New Jersey based 501(c)(3) focused on using **immersive tech for science communication** and gamifying education

-- I am self-financing an Alaska Range glacier research project developing a numerical model to **predict how glaciers will look several hundred year into the future**
+- I am self-financing an Alaska Range glacier research project developing a numerical model to **predict how glaciers will look several hundreds of years into the future**

 Probably my best scientific achievement so far is turning a research question I had at age 20 into a PhD and publishing it in **Nature Geoscience**.
 A close second is self-financing a research article about a glacier in the Alaska Range on tip money from **pouring latte art** at a cafe on the Jersey Shore during the pandemic.